rg-wood/salt-lion/README.md

 This table lists common equipment at average prices.
 Prices and availability may vary.

 BONUS: Indicates the [gear dice](#gear-dice) you add to rolls with certain [general talents](#general-talents).
 This bonus can be reduced by gear damage or by [pushing rolls](#pushing).
-If the bonus is reduced to zero, the item breaks and needs to be repaired.
+If the bonus is reduced to zero, the item is exhausted, or it breaks and needs to be repaired.

 | ITEM                | PRICE     | BONUS                                        |
 | ------------------- | --------- | -------------------------------------------- |